 See the all sustainable makeup I use in this post.

 Note: Many will recommend switching to a bamboo toothbrush.
-While the nylon bristles are not biodegradable, it’s still a more sustainable option if you like manual toothbrushes already.
-I find that my rechargeable electric toothbrush cleans better so I’ll continue using it.
+While the nylon bristles are not biodegradable, it’s still a more sustainable option if you prefer manual toothbrushes.
+I find that my rechargeable electric toothbrush cleans better and I only have to replace the brush head so I’ll continue using it.

 Zero Waste Hacks for Grocery Shopping